 (c) 2009 E. John Love

 Back in the Eighties, the office he worked in was likely at the height of corporate décor.
 The mileage and history were in the details, like crow’s feet on an aging actor.
 The shapes of door handles, the sick beige of old filing cabinets, and the yellowness on light switches.
-It passed for contemporary at first glance though: the carpet was practically new, a lovely plush plum, and the walls were painted in a cool bluish white, intended to evoke some corporate ideal.
+It passed for contemporary at first glance: the carpet was practically new, a lovely plush plum, and the walls were painted in a cool bluish white, probably intended to evoke some fresh ideal.

-Jack Owen wondered how many companies had passed through this same office over the years.
+“Lipstick on a pig,” Jack Owen decided.
+Sitting in an overused chair in his cubicle, he wondered how many companies had passed through this same office over the years.
 He imagined some clerk breathing in the same stale air: the recycled halitosis and lunch farts that swirled from the first floor up to the tenth.
-That clerk was still here in spirit, he decided dismally.
+He sniffed furtively.
+That same clerk was still here in spirit, he decided dismally.

 Jack blinked and wiped a few locks of brown hair off his forehead.
 He arched his back and rolled his neck.
 Grunting, he felt a small crack and sighed.
 His PC showed no new support requests for him in the past twenty minutes.
-He’d been doing part-time tech support at BlueSky Systems for three weeks; mostly helping customers set up their online productivity apps.
+He’d been doing part-time tech support at BlueSky Systems for three weeks, mostly helping customers set up their online productivity apps.
 He felt like he was finally getting the hang of it.
-The current lull was welcome though.
+The current lull was welcome.
+He spun his pen lightly between his fingers.
 His watch said FRI 10:02.
 Maybe a coffee, he decided.

-A bing-bong noise and opened window got his attention.
+A bing-bong noise and a new window got his attention.
 It was a message from Erwin, the Network Admin.

 “dude – check your inbox”